distractor/WingChecker_Documentation/docs/manual/manual.md

 !!! note "Reminder"
     Ensure all cyan-colored cells are filled in correctly.

+## Tolerances

+The designers have provided some default values for the allowed tolerances.
+These can be changed, but only by an amount allowed and defined by the designers.
+If you change a specific tolerance too much, a warning is rasied and the value is returned to the default.

+!!! note "Tolerance list"
+    - **Main lines:** Maximum allowed deviation of main lines.
+    - **Total length:** Maximum allowed average absolute deviation of all lines.
+    - **Steering lines:** Maximum allowed deviation of brake lines.
+    - **Symmetry:** Maximum allowed deviation from same line on the other side of the wing.
+Brakes excluded.
+    - **Pitch main line:** Pitch main lines.
+    - **Pitch canopy:** Pitch canopy.

 ## Trimming Setup

 To configure trimming, click the **Trim Settings** button on the ribbon.